 How to Pace For a Century

-The amount of time it will take to finish a century depends on the terrain of your event.
-A century with a lot of climbing, bad weather or high altitude could skew a time goal.
-This is why we recommend building a power-based pacing plan instead of a time based pacing plan.
+The amount of time it will take to finish a century depends on your event.
+A century with a lot of climbing, bad weather, or high altitude could skew a time goal.
+This is why we recommend building a power-based pacing plan instead of a time-based pacing plan.
 If you have a power meter on your bike, a good pace would be maintaining an Intensity Factor (IF) of 0.70 or 0.75 during your century.
 IF is a percentage of your Functional Threshold Power (FTP).
 In other words, ride at 70% of the power you can maintain for an hour.

 If you don’t have a power meter, no worries.
 A rate of perceived exertion (RPE) based pacing plan works great too.
-The right RPE might vary but generally maintaining an RPE of 6 or 7, on a scale of 1-10, for a century is appropriate.
+The right RPE might vary, but generally maintaining an RPE of 6 or 7, on a scale of 1-10, is appropriate for a century.
 You’ll become familiar with how RPE 6 and 7 feel during your structured workouts.

 What’s more important than maintaining a certain pace is doing your best not to ride above the set pace.
-Riding above threshold becomes exponentially harder and brings an exponential energy cost, so fatigue can ramp up very quickly.
-If you’d like to build your own pacing plan you can read more about building a pacing plan here.
+Riding above your threshold becomes exponentially harder and brings an exponential energy cost.
+It also means that fatigue can ramp up very quickly.
+If you’d like to build your own pacing plan, check out How to Build a Pacing Plan for Long Events.